-As documented above, having a record generates employment shifts across particular industries.
-Despite the zero effect on aggregate employment shares, it is possible that BTB helped ex-offenders land jobs in some industries where the record penalties are largest, such as retail.
-In Online Appendix Figure 15, I plot employment shares in the six largest industry categories.
+it is possible that BTB helped ex-offenders land jobs in some industries where the record penalties are largest, such as retail.
+In figure A9 (figs. A1-A10 are available online), I plot employment shares in the six largest industry categories.
 Employment in all groups trended similarly in King County and elsewhere before and after BTB with the exception of retail, which appears to decrease slightly in King relative to its neighbors.
-Thus the results do not support BTB-induced employment gains in specific industries either.
+Thus, the results do not support BTB-induced employment gains in specific industries either.